 I followed the cherry of her cigarette.

-Waves crashed on the rock.
-The beach was submerged in a frothy surge of sea.
+Wild waves crashed on the rocks to submerge the beach in a frothy surge of sea.
 Lizzie and I were alone and she said, "I think I like Vonelli."

 "What's there not to like?"